mattlavallee/checks-and-balances/README.md

 Accounts are the top level grouping of your transactions.
 They can be a direct association to any credit or checking account you may have (Note: there is no auto sync of information from your banking institutes; transactions must be inserted manually) or general categories, such as "Party Planning" or "Christmas Shopping".
-You are free o use accounts in whichever manner best fits your needs to sort through and track your day-to-day expenses.
+You are free to use accounts in whichever manner best fits your needs to sort through and track your day-to-day expenses.

 ### Transactions